sudipt0ghosh/task1/README.md

+# My 1st Training Works.
-# This is My Training Staff which I developed in Techno Exponent
+## This is My Training Staff which I developed in Techno Exponent
 ###### Here I perform very basic and useful staffs.